An American’s Guide to Preparing Thanksgiving in Paris

 You’re an American in Paris and you want to keep your Thanksgiving traditions alive in France?
 Me too!
 I’ve done it and am here to show you how.

 In this post I’ll give you tips on where to find American ingredients and the necessary cookware, which words you’ll need to order your turkey, and suggestions for hosting your non-Americans guests.
+Every year I update this with the latest information and links (last update: December 2018).

 Thanksgiving dinners in North America vary widely in their production, due to the very unique traditions of the family celebrating the holiday.
 I’ll talk about my family’s traditions here, but if you have questions about how to implement YOUR traditions, I’d be happy to offer guidance.
 Just write a comment below or send me a message.